CI-Connect/connect-client/README.md

 ### Job history

-Once your job has finished, you can get information about its execution from the **connect client history** command:
+Once your jobs have finished, you can get information about its execution from the **connect client history** command:

 ````